polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

     ![](./images/write.png)

 8. Once writing has completed, eject the SD card from the host PC.
-9. Insert it in the Icicle Kit's SD card slot and power cycle the board.
-You should see boot messages coming from the first two UARTs.
+9. Insert it in the Icicle Kit's SD card slot and power on the board.
+10. HSS boot messages will appear on MMUART0 and the Linux boot will appear on MMUART1.

 <a name="Tools-References"></a>
 ## Tools and References